Shaimyst/scrive_test/README.md

 I haven't used Browserstack or Sauce Labs before but this was a good introduction to them.
 I got further on Browserstack as it has a Quick Integration Guide.
 I was able to get about half way through before running out of time and having to move on.

 Headless:
 I could get one browser to run headless but not both at the same time.
 They are affecting each other, particularly the Options lines, a workaround would be to put in an if/elif statement like the solution at the bottom of this page: https://github.com/SeleniumHQ/selenium/issues/4643.
-However, I was told headless was optional, so I just removede it.
+However, I was told headless was optional, so I just removed it.